High Asset Divorce in Colorado

 How Are Assets Divided?

 Colorado law requires marital property be divided equitably.
 Equitably does not necessarily mean equally.
 Many couples are able to come to an agreement outside of court, but to make this possible with significant and complex assets it is imperative parties confer with legal counsel to make sure they understand the repercussions of the division of assets as well as any potential tax consequences.
-In order to make an equitable distribution of martial property, both parties must have access to and understanding of all financial documents and any reports valuing the assets and debts.
+In order to make an equitable distribution of marital property, both parties must have access to and understanding of all financial documents and any reports valuing the assets and debts.

 One complex issue which must be considered in many divorces is the issue of “separate” property.
 Property acquired before the marriage, and property acquired via gift or inheritance during the marriage is considered separate, while all other property accrued during the marriage is considered marital.
 If separate property increases in value during the marriage, that increase is considered marital property, while the original value is still considered separate.
 Separate property can become marital property if the title is changed from individual to joint ownership, and the opposite is true if both sides sign a written agreement, either during or before the marriage.

-Separate property may also lose its special status and become marital property due to the comingling of that asset with a marital asset.
+Separate property may also lose its special status and become marital property due to the commingling of that asset with a marital asset.
 For example if one party inherited an IRA from a parent, and then moved those funds into a jointly held account, then the funds arguably become a gift to the marriage and change to a marital asset.
 The most common cases involve taking cash from a separate asset and investing it into a jointly titled home.
 Absent a premarital or post marital agreement, that investment becomes a gift to the marriage and all of the equity in the home is considered marital.
 In cases where the spouses cannot agree on who the property belongs to, the judge will make the final decision.
 It is vital to have a good attorney who can hash out this argument and constructively present it to the court.